-As Tesla is ramping up production of the Model 3 and constantly working to improve their battery design, it’s quite possible that the prices will fall dramatically in the next few years.
-For now, our lowest out-of-pocket cost estimate for uncomplicated battery replacement on a Model 3 would be about $13,000 (assuming $12,000 for the battery alone, $100 for the miscellaneous parts, and $500 for labor).
+As Tesla ramps up production of the Model 3 and constantly works to improve their battery design, it’s quite possible that the prices will fall dramatically in the next few years.
+For now, our lowest out-of-pocket cost estimate for uncomplicated battery replacement on a Model 3 is approximately $13,000 (assuming $12,000 for the battery alone, $100 for the miscellaneous parts, and $500 for labor).

 Tesla Model Y Battery Replacement – Total Cost Including Labor and Parts

 Battery replacement costs on Tesla’s Model Y are an enigma…and that’s a good thing.
 Reports of a Model Y needing a new battery are virtually absent.